|Arsenal 2 v 0 Leeds United|

 So you’ll probably need to get off at Arsenal station, which was right outside their old Highbury stadium, but it still within easy walking distance of their new home.
 Turn right outside the station and follow Drayton Park Road around to the left.
 Then take one of the large bridges over the railway line to the stadium.

 If you’re catching the train from Leeds it’s a simple journey from Kings Cross, just three stops along the Piccadilly line to Arsenal, and despite all expectations there will be an extra late train back.
-For those prepared to leave Kings Cross at 11.33pm and get back into Leeds at 02.36 on Tuesday morning.
+At least for those prepared to leave Kings Cross at 11.33pm and get back into Leeds at 02.34 on Wednesday morning.

-The nearest overground station is Drayton Park, which is situated right next to the stadium.
-When the stadium was first built it was also closed on matchdays for safety reasons, but the internet is suggesting that trains will be running there tomorrow night.
+The nearest overground station is Drayton Park, which is situated right next to the stadium, but this is also closed on matchdays for safety reasons.
 The exits from this station were supposed to be improved as one of the conditions for granting planning permission for the new stadium, so perhaps they’ve now got round to doing this.

 The traditional pub for away supporters is the Drayton Arms (Courage), next to Arsenal tube station and Drayton Park railway station, though it does get very busy on matchdays.
 A couple of other establishments you could try are the Twelve Pins and ‘The Blackstock’, which are both close to Finsbury Park station.
 Alcohol is usually available inside the stadium.